U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 OMB Number: 1651-0108.

 Form Number: CBP Form I-68.

-Current Actions: This submission is being made to extend the expiration date with no change to the burden hours or to CBP Form I-68.
+Current Actions: This submission is being made to extend the expiration date with a decrease to the burden hours.
+There is no change to the information collected.

 Affected Public: Individuals or Households.

 Abstract: The Canadian Border Boat Landing Permit, U.S. Customs and Border Protection (CBP) Form I-68, allows select individuals entering the United States along the northern border by small

 pleasure boats to report their arrival and make entry without having to travel to a designated port of entry for an inspection by a CBP officer.
 United States citizens, Lawful Permanent Residents of the United States, Canadian citizens, and Landed Residents of Canada who are nationals of the Visa Waiver Program countries listed in 8 Start Printed Page 20647CFR 217.2(a) are eligible to apply for the permit.

 The information collected on CBP Form I-68 is provided for by 8 CFR 235.1(g) and Section 235 of Immigration and Nationality Act.
 CBP Form I-68 is accessible at http://www.cbp.gov/newsroom/publications/forms?title=68&=Apply.

 CBP has developed a smart phone application known as ROAM that will in certain circumstances allow travelers participating in the I-68 program to report their arrival in the United States through the ROAM application, instead of by telephone.
 The ROAM app, implementing the I-68 program, will allow CBP officers to remotely conduct traveler interviews with a phone's video chat capability, and replace other technologies used for remote inspections that are obsolete or inefficient.